DvidWils/sql-challenge/EmployeeSQL/README.txt

 This challenge was part of a SQL-focused challenge designed to simulate real-world data engineering and analysis tasks.
 It demonstrates proficiency in:
 - Schema design and normalization
-- Data integrity with primary/foreign keys
+- Data integrity with primary, foreign and composite keys.
 - Querying with joins, filters, and aggregation